mmoershe/sigir2025-shared-task/README.md

 ```
 5. Exit the prompt in the terminal with Ctrl + D

-6. Configure Your LLM-Based Query Generator
+6. Configure Your LLM-Based Query Generator.
-Open the file example_sims/users/core_LLM_based_Queries.xml.
+Open the file `example_sims/users/core_LLM_based_Queries.xml.
 This file is used to define how the LLM generates queries.
 Make sure to update the following line to specify the model you want to use:
 ```xml

 <attribute name="model" type="string" value="gemma:2b" is_argument="true" />

 ```
-Replace gemma:2b with the name of the model you installed.
+Replace `gemma:2b` with the name of the model you installed.

 7. Add your user configuration to `example_sims/core_bm25_Sim4IA_LLM_approach.xml`
-8. Navigate to the `simiir` directory in the terminal
+8. Navigate to the `simiir` directory in the Codespaces terminal
-9. Run the configuration file with:
+9. Run the configuration file with the following command in the Codespaces terminal:
 ```shell

 python run_simiir.py ../example_sims/core_bm25_Sim4IA_LLM_approach.xml